codeanticode/andrescolubri.net/_artprojects/05_latentstate.md

 permalink: /artprojects/latent
 ---

-Latent State was my MFA thesis project at the Design Media Arts department at UCLA, and was completed in 2009.
+Latent State was my MFA thesis project at the Design Media Arts department at UCLA, which I completed in 2009.
 It consisted of a live
 Audio/Visual (AV) performance revolving around memories of the space shuttle Challenger disaster in 1986.
-The video record below is from the thesis show at the EDA Gallery at UCLA, May 14th 2009.
+The video record below is from the thesis show at the EDA Gallery at UCLA, on May 14th 2009.

 <iframe src="https://player.vimeo.com/video/4806038" width="730" height="402" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>